Stephanie Zavala: Personal

 Stephanie is a Southern California native and the daughter of Estela and Armando Zavala.
 She says her father, a regular league bowler, got her started on the lanes when she was just 3 years old.
 In the offseason, she works for The Professional Approach, a pro shop with three bowling center locations in the Greater Los Angeles area.
-She is a fan of the Los Angeles Dodgers baseball team.

-Stephanie married Chris Porter in November of 2023.
+Stephanie married Chris Porter in November 2023.